kangarko/docs/docs/guides/configuration/systems/ticket.md

 ## <u>Starting Styles</u>
-In this section we have 2 different start styles, these are as follows
+In this section we have 2 different start styles:

 ### Direct
 - No message is sent to the ticket channel opened in this startup style.